-Now is a better time than ever to cut the cable or satellite TV cord.
-Instead of paying upwards of $100 per month for a bloated channel bundle, you can replace it with streaming TV services—and perhaps an TV antenna—at a fraction of the cost.
+Now is a better time than ever to cut the cable cord.
+Instead of paying upwards of $100 per month for a bloated channel bundle, you can replace it with streaming TV services—and perhaps a TV antenna—at a fraction of the cost.

 Sorting through these new options isn’t always easy, though, especially if you aren’t tech savvy.
 Whereas cable made everything simple, cutting the cord requires picking from a dozen different hardware options and many more online video services, not all of which are compatible with one another.
 Adding an over-the-air TV antenna to the mix creates even further headache potential.

 I’ve been a cord-cutter for more than a decade, have written a weekly column on the topic since 2014, and I write a cord-cutting newsletter for more than 16,000 subscribers.
 With so many people being priced out of cable, now seems like the perfect time to create a definitive cord-cutting guide for folks who don’t know where to start.